 6 Signs Your Brand Positioning May Need Refreshing

 In the past, your brand positioning wasn’t something that needed to be tracked or frequently monitored.
 The events or situations prompting a change usually took place gradually, over a period of time.
-Although nothing was usual about 2020 and realizing that 2021 won’t be much different, you may want to consider rethinking your brand more frequently to help identify potential challenges you may encounter in the future.
+Although nothing was usual about 2020 and 2021, you may want to consider rethinking your brand more frequently to help identify potential challenges you may encounter in the future.
 The time is always right for companies to check-in and listen to how their target audience is feeling about their brand, pandemic or not.
 Here are some signs that a brand refresh may be needed and a marketing research approach to help guide you through the process.

 Signs Your Brand Positioning May Need Updating